What Is the Legal Limit in Alberta?

 If you have been found guilty and convicted of impaired driving in Alberta, you may be subject to the following:

 Impaired driving charges and convictions are taken very seriously in Alberta.
-The lawyers at Alberta Impaired Driving Defence may be able to represent you in your case and minimize the effects of an impaired driving charge or conviction.
-To schedule a free consultation and case evaluation with an Alberta impaired driving defence lawyer, please call us today at (403) 457-4415 or contact us online.
+The lawyers at AIDD may be able to represent you in your case and minimize the effects of an impaired driving charge or conviction.
+To schedule a free consultation and case evaluation with an AIDD lawyer, please call us today at (403) 457-4415 or contact us online.